jiheechoi6/FanCrowd/README.md

 #### Calendar
-This page displays a calendar showing how many events you(the user/admin) will attend and on which dates.
+This page displays a calendar showing how many events the user/admin will attend and on which dates.
 It will also display the events and some of the event's information such as total attendence, name, date and time, etc.

 A user/admin can see how many events they will attend on a particular date.
 If the user/admin clicks on the date (the date number), it will open a modal window of all the events that the user/admin will attend on that date.
 If you click one of the events, you will be redirected to the `event details` page giving you more information about that event.